kongregate/kompatible/README.md

       $kompatible = new KongregatePlatform($config['kongregate']);
     }

-I've added a configuration file, config.json.example, for convenience.
+I've added a configuration file, config.json.example, for storing both credentials.

 In your Facebook configuration, you'll want to add ?platform=fb to the end of your canvas address.